Isabel Meadows: Smithsonian collaboration

-Harrington's practice functioned as salvage ethnography; Isabel was "one of the last survivors who could retrace the sweeping and succeeding colonial forms of violence by the Spanish, Mexican and U.S. American imperial and settler colonial systems in California".
+Harrington's practice functioned as salvage ethnography; Meadows was "one of the last survivors who could retrace the sweeping and succeeding colonial forms of violence by the Spanish, Mexican and U.S. American imperial and settler colonial systems in California".

-Deborah A. Miranda noted that much of Isabel's recollection functions as gossip, although expressing solidarity rather than judgement.
+Deborah A. Miranda noted that much of Meadows's recollection functions as gossip, although expressing solidarity rather than judgement.
 She spoke passionately in remembrance of a rape, information which was likely disseminated by gossip.

 Death

-Meadows and Harrington worked together until the end of her life, on May 20, 1939 at age 94, in Washington D.C.
-In 1949, the Meadows Cave was discovered by a survey party under the direction of A.R.
+Meadows and Harrington worked together until the end of her life, on May 20, 1939, at age 94, in Washington, D.C.
+In 1949, the Meadows Cave was observed by a survey party under the direction of A.R.
 Piling, then assistant Archaeologist of the U.C.
 Archaeological Survey.
-The cave was renamed after Isabella Meadows, as the last known informant on the Esselen Native Americans.
+The cave was renamed after Meadows, as the last known informant on the Esselen Native Americans.